mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

 ### Comonads

 #### The maths
-Let's start with a few observations what type of functions the type `W` uses:
+I'll start with a few observations what type of functions the type `W` uses:

 {% highlight haskell %}
 fmap :: (a -> a) -> W a -> W a